Adding an index to Aurora MySQL failed due to local storage exhaustion

 The cluster volume used to store Aurora DB data will automatically expand in size up to 128 TiB.

-However, this time the disk space shortage is not in the cluster volume, but in the "local storage" area of the RDS instance.
+However, this time the disk space shortage is not in the cluster volume, but in the area called "local storage" that the RDS instance has.

-This is a fixed amount of storage space for each RDS instance size.
+This is a storage area with a fixed capacity for each RDS instance size.

-Here is an excerpt from the table above:
+Here is a table from the above document:

 The environment used this time is db.r6g.large, so the local storage size is32GiBIt will be.